-As well as working in schools from primary to secondary, we have worked extensively with the BBC YourGame project bringing sports open days to Birmingham, Scotland, Ireland, Wales and Manchester.
-We have worked alongside the Beat Bullying Foundation, the NHS and with CentrePoint homeless charity and Greenhouse.
+As well as working in schools from primary to secondary, we've worked extensively with the BBC YourGame project bringing sports open days to many areas in the UK.
+We have worked alongside the Beat Bullying Foundation, the NHS, with CentrePoint homeless charity and Greenhouse.
 From young people who have excess energy that needs channelling to students that lack confidence, the results SweetScience have attained have been voiced by Head’s, Teacher’s, pupils and parents.

 We make our programme accessible to all, including those that do not normally take part in sport.